 The ethos of this school is Catholic.
 The school was founded by the Catholic Church to provide education for children of Catholic families.
-Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed in the school's published admission policy.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government and seeks at all times to be a witness to Our Lord Jesus Christ.
+Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
+The school is conducted by its Board of Directors as part of the Catholic Church in accordance with its Articles of Association and seeks at all times to be a witness to Our Lord Jesus Christ.
 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an application who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.

+Child's Surname:

+Child's First Name(s):

+Address:

+Contact number:

+Child's current school:

 Please tick the appropriate boxes below:

-Is the above named child a Baptised Catholic or have Yes No they been received into the Catholic Church?
-Is the certificate of Catholic Baptism or Reception into Yes No the Catholic Church attached?
+Is the above named child a Baptised Catholic or have Yes No

+they been received into the Catholic Church?

+Is the certificate of Catholic Baptism or Reception into Yes No

+the Catholic Church attached?